ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

   * the exact commands or tasks you are running
   * the expected behavior
   * the steps to reproduce the bug
-    * Use minimal reproducible examples, not your entire production playbook.
-Use comments to describe your case.
+    * Use a minimal reproducible example and comments describing examples
-    * When sharing YAML in playbooks, preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_.
+    * Preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_ when sharing YAML in playbooks.
-  * the current behavior you got
+  * the behavior you currently see
   * output where possible

 For multiple-file content, use gist.github.com, which is more durable than pastebin content.